 Covering her assets?

 Denise Rossi had been married for a quarter century when she won $1.3 million in the California Lottery in 1996 (these are the most popular lotto numbers).
 One of her first moves was to ask for a divorce from her husband — who had no idea she had hit the jackpot.
 Thomas Rossi uncovered the news a few years later when he opened a letter asking if she wanted to take her winnings in a lump sum rather than in annual payments.
 So, he sued.
 In 1999, a judge declared that Denise Rossi had violated state asset-disclosure laws.
 The result?
 Her ex-husband received all of her winnings.
 He had described a friendly marriage in his court filing.
 “We even shared the same electric toothbrush,” he said.
 During an interview with People in 2004, while he was collecting close to $50,000 a year from his court victory — he didn’t seem to miss the toothbrush togetherness.
 “If it wasn’t for the lotto, Denise and I would probably still be together,” Thomas Rossi said.
 “Things worked out for the best.”
-Next, find out 13 more things lotto winners won’t tell you.
+Next, find out how to make a budget you can stick to.

 Get expert advice and tools to help you make better financial decision.
 Sign up for the Bankrate newsletter today.